donovandicks/datafy/CONTRIBUTING.md

 ### CLI

-See the CLI [README](./rcli/README.md) for more information on running the CLI
+See the CLI [README](./cli/README.md) for more information on running the CLI

 ### Backend

 See the backend [README](./backend/README.md) for more information on running backend services.

-### Notes on Port Mappings with Docker

-Running multiple services at the same time on the same port will require the port mapping to adjust to different ports on the host machine.
-This can be accomplished like so:
-`docker run -p 5000:5000 serviceA && docker run -p 5001:5000 serviceB` The port exposed on the container will remain the same, but will be mapped to a different port on the host machine.